Follow the step by step process or choose what situation that best describes you:

 Skills that you will need to succeed in law school are determined when you take the LSAT.
 You must complete four areas:

-The fee to take the LSAT is currently $160 (April 2012 figures).
-You must pay fees online when you register to take the LSAT by credit card, or mail your check or money order to the Law School Admission Council, 662 Penn St, Newtown, PA 18940.
+The fee to take the LSAT is currently $190 (Jan 2019 figures).
+You must pay fees online when you register to take the LSAT by credit card.

 Receiving Your Score

 You should receive your LSAT scores by email three weeks after the exam.
 Your lowest possible score is 120, and highest possible score, 180.
 If for some reason on exam day you want to cancel your scores, so that they are not reported to the Law School Admission Council, there is a box on the answer sheet to do so.
-If you decide after the test that you want to cancel your scores, this may be accomplished in writing up to six days post-test by requesting cancellation via mail to the Law School Admission Council, Score Cancellation, 662 Penn Street, PO BOX 2000-T, Newtown, PA 18940-0995 or by faxing your cancellation request to 215-968-1277.
-The LSAC will email you when your score has been cancelled.
+If you decide after the test that you want to cancel your scores, this may be accomplished online through your LSAC.org account up to six days after taking the test.
+Visit this link for more information.

 Law School Application process